Pollora/documentation/theming.md

 ### Theme Structure

-A typical Pollen theme has the following structure:
+A typical Pollora theme has the following structure:

 ```plaintext
 theme-name/